 Here are some of the examples we explored during the session that highlight both compliant and non-compliant passive fire installations, along with commentary on the issues identified and how they were rectified:

-61: Similar to 54: a bulkhead was installed to treat all services.
+17 & 18: Similar to 15/16, a large bulkhead was installed to treat all services.

-Training like this reinforces the importance of getting the details right (important!)
 Passive fire protection is often out of sight, but it plays a critical role in the overall performance of a building in the event of a fire.
 Identifying and rectifying non-compliant installations early not only improves safety but also avoids costly remediation down the line.

-We would like to thank the contractors we partner with on all projects for sharing their expertise with our team and continuing to support industry knowledge and best practice!
+We would like to thank the contractors we partner with on all projects for sharing their expertise with our team and continuing to support industry knowledge and best practice